 Student-initiated course of study having direct application to music therapy practice and mastery of music and/or psychotherapeutic skills beyond entry level.
 Project proposal must be approved by the associate dean for graduate studies and the division chair prior to registration.
-Prerequisite: Permission of the instructor: One, two or three credits.
+One, two or three credits, dependent upon topic.